tranngoclam/otel-devcontainer-features/README.md

 {
     "image": "mcr.microsoft.com/devcontainers/base:ubuntu",
     "features": {
-        "ghcr.io/devcontainers/feature-starter/hello:1": {
-            "greeting": "Hello"
+        "ghcr.io/tranngoclam/otel-devcontainer-features/otelcol:1": {}
     }
 }
-}
 ```

 ## Repo and Feature Structure

-Similar to the [`devcontainers/features`](https://github.com/devcontainers/features) repo, this repository has a `src` folder.
-Each Feature has its own sub-folder, containing at least a `devcontainer-feature.json` and an entrypoint script `install.sh`.
+Similar to the [`devcontainers/features`](https://github.com/devcontainers/features) repo, this repository has a `src`
+folder.
+Each Feature has its own sub-folder, containing at least a `devcontainer-feature.json` and an entrypoint
+script `install.sh`.

 ```
 ├── src